Linzey, Donald W. Wytheville Community College, Wytheville, Virginia.

 - Additional Reading

 Any of various carnivorous mammalian members of the family Mustelidae having a long thin body, short legs, a somewhat flattened head, webbed toes, and a broad flattened tail, as well as being adapted to aquatic life.
-Otters belong to the mammalian family Mustelidae (order Carnivora), which also includes weasels, minks, ferrets, martens, sables, fishers, badgers, and wolverines.
-They are found worldwide, except for Australia, Madagascar, and the islands of the South Pacific.
+Otters (Fig. 1) belong to the mammalian family Mustelidae (order Carnivora), which also includes weasels, minks, ferrets, martens, sables, fishers, badgers, and wolverines.
+Otters are found worldwide, except for Australia, Madagascar, and the islands of the South Pacific.
 Most otters inhabit freshwater lakes and rivers.
-The sea otter (Enhydra lutris), however, inhabits the waters and shores of the northern Pacific Ocean from southern California to the Kuril Islands (which are claimed by Russia).
+However, the sea otter (Enhydra lutris) inhabits the waters and shores of the northern Pacific Ocean from southern California to the Kuril Islands (which are claimed by Russia).
 See also: Badger; Carnivora; Ferret; Fisher; Mammalia; Marten; Mink; Sable; Weasel; Wolverine

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.